Welcome to the

 Join Our Department!

-The Franklin Fire Company has a live-in program for both male and female firefighters as well.
-Both male and female bunkrooms have private showers and a locker room with your own personal locker(s).
-Free Wi-Fi, computer access, and cable.
-Access to a full kitchen, dining area, lounge, and gym.
+The Franklin Fire Company Live-In Program is available to both male and female firefighters and includes private bunkrooms, showers, lockers, Wi-Fi, computer access, cable, a full kitchen, lounge, and gym.

-• You must stay at the firehouse 4 nights a week
+• Stay at the firehouse 4 nights per week

 • Assist with weekly cleaning